Microstepping is a method of controlling stepper motors, typically used to achieve higher resolution or smoother motion at low speeds.

 Microstepping is achieved by using pulse-width modulated (PWM) voltage to control current to the motor windings.
 The driver sends two voltage sine waves, 90 degrees out of phase, to the motor windings.
 While current increases in one winding, it decreases in the other winding.
 This gradual transfer of current results in smoother motion and more consistent torque production than full- or half-step control.

-While torque production, low-speed motion, and resonance are improved with microstepping control, limitations in control and in motor design prevent them from reaching their ideal characteristics.
+While the smoothness of torque delivery, low-speed motion, and resonance are improved with microstepping, limitations in control and in motor design prevent them from reaching their ideal characteristics.
 This is primarily because microstepping drives can only approximate a true sine wave, so some torque ripple, resonance, and noise remains, although each one is greatly reduced in comparison to full- and half-stepping modes.
 In addition, torque production from a stepper motor with microstepping control is only about 70 percent of the torque produced with full-step control.

 Microstepping is sometimes considered a good alternative to mechanical gearing because it does not introduce backlash into the system or reduce the system’s maximum speed.
 However, mechanical gearing multiplies the torque from the motor and increases its position-holding capability.